mit-ll/degas-core/README.md

 DISTRIBUTION STATEMENT A. Approved for public release.
 Distribution is unlimited.

 This material is based upon work supported by the National Aeronautics and Space Administration under Air Force Contract No. FA8702-15-D-0001.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration .
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.

-© 2008 - 2020 Massachusetts Institute of Technology.
+Â© 2008 - 2020 Massachusetts Institute of Technology.

 Delivered to the U.S. Government with Unlimited Rights, as defined in DFARS Part 252.227-7013 or 7014 (Feb 2014).
 Notwithstanding any copyright notice, U.S. Government rights in this work are defined by DFARS 252.227-7013 or DFARS 252.227-7014 as detailed above.
  Use of this work other than as specifically authorized by the U.S. Government may violate any copyrights that exist in this work.